-CHS 5000 Governance in Complex Health Systems (3)

-CHS 5100 Regulatory, Legal, and Ethical Environment in Complex Health Systems (3)

-CHS 5200 Financial Environment in Complex Health Systems (3)

-CHS 5300 Principles of Leadership for Collaboration, Change, and Team Science in Complex Health Systems (3)

-CHS 5400 Translational Research in Complex Health Systems (3)

-CHS 5500 Practicum in Complex Health Systems (3)
+, CHS 5000 Governance in Complex Health Systems (3) CHS 5100 Regulatory, Legal, and Ethical Environment in Complex Health Systems (3) CHS 5200 Financial Environment in Complex Health Systems (3) CHS 5300 Principles of Leading Changes, Collaboration, and Team Science in Complex Health Systems (3) CHS 5400 Translational Research in Complex Health Systems (3) CHS 5500 Practicum in Complex Health Systems (3)

+^{} Course may be waived at the discretion of the department chair or designee.
+Waivers will only be considered when an equivalent course with a grade of C has been earned in the past 10 years.
+See Prerequisite Courses section on page 37.

+^{}Students must take MGT 5001 in their first term.